gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

 end.
 I will give to him that is a thirst, of the well of the water of life freely.
-He that overcometh, shall inherit all things, and I will be his God, and he shall be my son I am he whom Yahweh has given all things in heaven and earth I am he who shall rule them with a rod of iron I am he treads in fury the wine press of the fierceness and wrath of El Shaddai I am he who has on my vesture, and on my thigh a name written, King Of Kings, And Lord Of Lords, and my time has COME I am your strong tower and rock of defense, for I am the Rock of Ages, even your Lord and savior.
-I am the refiner who sits with billow and hammer in hand to stoke the fires of purification removing the dross I am he who hammers and folds the precious metals of Yahweh’s treasure house, of which his many treasures are the priceless treasures that are the sons of God into glorious perfection I am he in whom you have believed I am he who is faithful and true, who has kept that which you have committed to me against this day I, Yeshua HaMashiach have sent these Words by my servant, and by my servant have these Words been sent.
+He that overcometh, shall inherit all things, and I will be his God, and he shall be my son I am he whom Yahweh has given all things in heaven and earth I am he who shall rule them with a rod of iron I am he treads in fury the wine press of the fierceness and wrath of El Shaddai I am he who has on my vesture, and on my thigh a name written, King Of Kings, And Lord Of Lords, and my time has COME I am your strong tower and rock of defense, for I am the Rock of Ages, even your Lord and savior.
+I am the refiner who sits with billow and hammer in hand to stoke the fires of purification removing the dross I am he who hammers and folds the precious metals of Yahweh’s treasure house, of which his many treasures are the priceless treasures that are the sons of God into glorious perfection I am he in whom you have believed I am he who is faithful and true, who has kept that which you have committed to me against this day I, Yeshua HaMashiach have sent these Words by my servant, and by my servant have these Words been sent.
 Hearken to my Words for in them are eternal life.

 231